Riverscapes/tat-addin/docs/Help/Data_Preparation/survey-preparation-menu/create-survey-extent-polygon.md

   - *represents the area where a point was surveyed for each individual sample window based on the grid created by the input sample size window*

+# KNOWN LIMITATIONS
+Warning: This command only works with older versions of ArcGIS (pre 10.2) given its ArCPy Depencies.
+See [this post](https://github.com/Riverscapes/tat-addin/issues/9).

 ------